fdenoodt/UA-Artificial-Intelligence-Labs/06 machine learning/readme.md

 Your tasks are as follows:

-- Fill out the `init(self, dimensions)` function.
-This should initialize the weight parameter in `PerceptronModel`.
-You should define it as a vector with shape $(1 \times \text{dimensions})$, where all components are the value $1$.
-You can do this using the functions `torch.nn.Parameter()` and `torch.ones()` which are already imported for you.
-You can find their documentation online.
-This is so that our autograder, as well as pytorch, recognize your weight as a parameter of your model.
+- **Fill out the `init(self, dimensions)` function.** Initialize the weight parameter in `PerceptronModel` as a vector with shape $(1 \times \text{dimensions})$, where all components are set to the value `1`.
+Use the `torch.nn.Parameter()` and `torch.ones()` functions (already imported) to accomplish this.
+These functions ensure that PyTorch and our autograder recognize your weight as a parameter of your model.

-- Implement the `run(self, x)` method.
-This should compute the dot product of the stored weight vector and the given input, returning a `Tensor` object.
+- **Implement the `run(self, x)` method.** This method should compute the dot product between the stored weight vector and the given input, returning a `Tensor` object.

-- Implement `get_prediction(self, x)`, which should return `1` if the dot product is non-negative or `−1` otherwise.
+- **Implement `get_prediction(self, x)`.** This should return `1` if the dot product is non-negative and `−1` otherwise.

-- Write the `train(self)` method.
-This should repeatedly loop over the data set and make updates on examples that are misclassified.
-When an entire pass over the data set is completed without making any mistakes, 100% training accuracy has been achieved, and training can terminate.
+- **Write the `train(self)` method.** This method should repeatedly loop over the dataset, updating weights for any misclassified examples.
+When a complete pass over the dataset is made without any mistakes, training has achieved 100% accuracy and can terminate.
-- Luckily, Pytorch makes it easy to run operations on tensors.
+- Luckily, PyTorch makes it easy to run operations on tensors.
 If you would like to update your weight by some tensor `direction` and a constant `magnitude`, you can do it as follows: `self.w += direction * magnitude`

 For this question, as well as all of the remaining ones, every batch returned by the DataLoader will be a dictionary in the form: {‘x’:features, ‘label’:label} with label being the value(s) we want to predict based off of the features.